China's Baidu tops profit estimates on ad sales growth

-(Reuters) - Chinese internet search giant Baidu Inc on Tuesday topped Wall Street estimates for quarterly profit on the back of strong growth in its online advertisement business.
+(Reuters) - Chinese internet search giant Baidu Inc (BIDU.O) on Tuesday topped Wall Street estimates for quarterly profit on the back of strong growth in its online advertisement business.

 Revenue for the segment rose 25 percent to 21.1 billion Chinese yuan ($3.10 billion) in the second quarter.